PrismarineJS/auto-alpaca/README.md

 auto-alpaca
 ===========

-> Note: It is recommended that you create a new user as numerous-alpaca is heavily in development and may have security exploits that allow an attacker access to your system
+> Note: It is recommended that you create a new user account for your numerous-alpaca server if possible

 Auto-update numerous-alpaca without a githook!